FSD3153 Finnish Energy Attitudes 2016

 - Finnish Energy (ET)

-electric power generation, energy, energy consumption, energy policy, energy prices, energy supply, environment, environmental degradation, fossil fuels, information sources, non-renewable energy, nuclear energy, renewable energy
+energy, energy consumption, energy generation, energy policy, energy prices, energy supply, environment, environmental degradation, fossil fuels, information sources, non-renewable energy, nuclear energy, renewable energy

 The survey investigated Finnish people's attitudes and opinions on energy policy.